Associative Submanifolds of the 7-Sphere: Homogeneous examples

-\begin{remark} Proposition \ref{simpleprop} shows that not every totally geodesic $\mathcal{S}^3$ in $\mathcal{S}^7$ is associative, since the family of all totally geodesic 3-spheres in $\mathcal{S}^7$ is 16-dimensional, whereas the associative subfamily is 12-dimensional. \end{remark}

-The subgroup of $\Spin(7)$ which fixes a real direction in $\R^8$ is isomorphic to $\GG_2$.
+Subgroups of $\Spin(7)$ which fix a real direction in $\R^8$ are isomorphic to $\GG_2$.
 Therefore, if $\GG$ acts trivially on an $\R$ factor in $\R^8$ it arises as a subgroup of $\GG_2$, and so associative $\GG$-orbits are Lagrangian in a totally geodesic $\mathcal{S}^6$.
-These are then classified by \cite{Mashimo} and will be discussed in $\S$\ref{Lagorbitssec}, so we need only consider the case where $\GG$ acts fully on $\R^8$.
+These are classified by \cite{Mashimo}, so we need only consider the case where $\GG$ acts fully on $\R^8$.